powersync-ja/powersync-kotlin/README.md

 Demo applications are located in the [`demos/`](./demos) directory.
 See their respective README's for testing instructions:

-- [demos/hello-powersync](./demos/hello-powersync/README.md): A minimal example demonstrating the use of the PowerSync Kotlin Multiplatform SDK.
+- [demos/hello-powersync](./demos/hello-powersync/README.md): A minimal example demonstrating the use of the PowerSync Kotlin Multiplatform SDK and the Supabase connector.

 - [demos/supabase-todolist](./demos/supabase-todolist/README.md): ** Currently a work in progress **
-  A simple to-do list application that uses the PowerSync Kotlin Multiplatform SDK and the Supabase connector.
+  A simple to-do list application demonstrating the use of the PowerSync Kotlin Multiplatform SDK and the Supabase connector.

 ## Limitations

-The PowerSync Kotlin Multiplatform SDK is currently in alpha release and is not yet suitable for production use.
+The PowerSync Kotlin Multiplatform SDK is currently in an alpha release and is not yet suitable for production use.

 - Integration with SQLDelight schema and API generation is not yet supported.
-- Sqlite database migration is not yet supported.
 - Configurable logging is not yet implemented.

 ## Getting Started